Panzerschrek/U-00DC-Sprache-site/overview.md

 Ü provides arbitrary compile-time code generation - via mixin strings.
 This allows to generate any Ü code in compilation time and thus almost eliminates need for any external code generation tools/scripts.
-Some code, impossible with templates is possible to generate using mixins.
+Some code, impossible with templates, is possible to generate using mixins.

 ### Code structuring via namespaces